hades-emu/Hades/README.md

 Move your BIOS to the same folder than Hades and name it `bios.bin`.

-You can then open a terminal and run:
+You can now either drag and drop your GBA rom over `hades.exe` (Windows only) or open a terminal and run:

 ```bash
 hades <path/to/game.gba>
 ```

-Windows: Alternatively, you can also drag and drop your GBA file over `hades.exe`.

 **Usage:**